jvilches95/FriendsProject_Sabio/README.md

 This command will save a copy of your code on our GitHub account so you can share or backup you code.
 You can/should do this every day.

-## Make React Components

-Some important points to remember as you get started

-- Be sure to install all VS Code "Recommended Extensions" as they are required

 ### Already Installed Into This Application

 The following modules are already installed